d-bl/MAE-gf/docs/maths.md

 {% include picts-right.html
   alt="to big matrix"
   src="https://maetempels.github.io/MAE-gf/images/gf-sn-nott.png"
   description="We wished to find the matrix-scheme for the crossed-snowflake-in-a-square.
 Just putting the snowflake in the square won't work, since the snowflake requires 11 &quot;nodes&quot;, whereas the square has 9 nodes inside.
 So, the square has to be enlarged.
-The matrix in the picture follows the rules for matrices, but the tiles are too big for Groundforge to handle."
+The matrix in the picture follows the rules for matrices, but the tiles are too big to handle."
 %}

 ***